 Remission plays a big role in improving your overall mesothelioma prognosis.
 While many patients only live for several months or years, those in remission often have longer life expectancies.

-When you are in remission, it’s likely you will have regular follow-up tests with your medical team.
-Microscopic mesothelioma cancer cells may still be in your body, so your cancer could come back.
+When you are in remission, you will likely have regular follow-up tests with your medical team.
+Microscopic mesothelioma cancer cells may still be in your body, so your cancer could return.
 If anything is found in these tests, your oncologist (cancer doctor) can suggest a new treatment plan.

 Mesothelioma Recurrence vs. Remission